acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         price: '11'
         title: chef's whim sorbet of the day (vegan)
     title: Sweet Tooth
+  - description: 'This, That and Other Stuff '
+    items:
+      - description: >-
+          Makes The Perfect Gift and is Always the Right Size!
+Available in any denomination
+        price: $$
+        title: Moonshine 152 Gift Cards
+      - description: 'Sunflower Seed Butter, Whole Wheat Flour, Beef Stock, Puppy Love'
+        price: 7 regular / 12 grande
+        title: Homemade ‘Shine Doggie Treats
+      - description: >-
+          (Everything Bagel) Spice Up Your Life with a 3oz Mason Jar of Chef Asia’s Homemade Everything Bagel Spice Mix
+        price: '5'
+        title: Housemade “Everything But The Bagel” Spice Mix
+    title: Miscellaneous
   - description: >-
       Consuming Raw or Undercooked Meats, Poultry, Seafood, Shellfish, or Eggs May Increase Your Risk for Food born Illness; Especially If You Have A